Skip to main content

 About Sword & Siege Crusades: Book I

-Sword & Siege Crusades: Book I is a single player and multiplayer tactical turn-based strategy game with medieval and historical themes.
+Sword & Siege Crusades: Book I is a single player and multiplayer tactical turn-based strategy game with warfare, medieval and historical themes.
 It was developed by Wargame Design Studio and was released on April 20, 2026.
 It received overwhelmingly positive reviews from players.

 Skip Games Like Sword & Siege Crusades: Book I